Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs/overview.md

 ## List of Verbs

-The table presents the list of supported Verbs.
+The table presents the list of supported verbs.

 | Verb                                        | Description                                                                                                                                                                                                  | Node Analogue                                                                                                                 |
 |---------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|